Frredderik/textovy-analyzator/README.md

 # textovy-analyzator
 Projekt č.
 1 - Textový analyzátor

-I have added new text into this file. #ignor
+Novy radek: I have added new text into this file. #ignor